 The easiest and practically only way of reaching Eritrea is by air.
 The country’s only international airport is in the capital, Asmara.

 FlyDubai now has a twice-daily direct service from its Dubai International hub.
-This makes it the obvious choice.
 EgyptAir has a daily service direct to Cairo and Turkish airlines have thrice-weekly route from Istanbul.
-As far as ease of booking is concerned these are your only choices.

 Eritrean airlines fly to Khartoum, Jeddah, Cairo and Milan but these flights cannot be booked online.

 Eritrea’s land border with Djibouti is currently closed.
 Its land border with Ethiopia has been sealed since 1998 when war broke out over the disputed line.
+While the borders between Ethiopia and Eritrea were briefly opened after 2018, they have been successively closed since and were never open to tourists.
 Tensions remain high to this day and it’s still not possible to even visit the border region.

 Crossing from Sudan became a thing of the past last month after Sudan deployed thousands of troops on the border in response to Egyptian troop deployment in Eritrea.
 Sudan and Egypt have had long-running disputes over their border area with the use of the Blue Nile a particular sore spot.